AzugBe/azugbe.github.io/index.md

 **2018-11-22 - Developing a next-gen .NET Core web app with ASP.NET Boilerplate framework** - In this session we would like to present a case study made for a hospital in Belgium.
 Technologies used are .NET Core, Angular 4, RabbitMQ and IdentityServer 4, all of this is running on Azure.
 [Register here!](https://www.azug.be/events/2018/11/22/developing-next-gen-web-apps){: .btn .btn--success}
 {: .notice--info}

-**2018-12-13 - Three talks, Three topics: Azure Security Center, Terraform & Polyglot Architectures** [Register here!](https://www.azug.be/events/2018/12/13/azure-security-center-terraform-and-polyglot-communication-architectures){: .btn .btn--success}
+**2018-12-13 - Three talks, Three topics: Azure Security Center, Terraform & Polyglot Architectures** - Want to learn what Azure Security Center is about?
+Interested in finding out whether Terraform is something for you?
+Or want to design your next polyglot communication platform?
+If you answered yes to any of these, it's time to register for this event!
+[Register here!](https://www.azug.be/events/2018/12/13/azure-security-center-terraform-and-polyglot-communication-architectures){: .btn .btn--success}
 {: .notice--info}

 <hr />